- Remortgages from £50,000 to £10,000,000

 And once you’ve made your choice, Clicktech keeps things moving, helping you get your money in as few as ten days.

-from our panel of the UK’s top lenders to get
+We compare loans from our panel of the UK’s top lenders to get you the best deal.

 Mon – Thursday 9am – 7:00pm